cloudify-cosmo/docs.getcloudify.org/content/intro/blueprints.md

 title: Your first blueprint
 category: Intro
 draft: false
-weight: 300
+weight: 400

 ---

-Remember the Python web server application you have [just deployed](#LINKHERE)?
+Remember the Python web server application you have [just deployed](/intro/getting-started/)?

 Let's see how it's structured.